-- (2) An order under subsection (1) is to be made by the judge as early as practicable before the witness may be required to give evidence. - (3) A judge is not to make an order under subsection (1) if the judge is satisfied that - (a) it is unnecessary or inappropriate to make the order; or - (b) the witness does not wish the order to be made; or - (c) the making of the order would be contrary to the interests of justice. - (4) Subject to subsection (5), the judge is to provide a copy of an assessment report provided in respect of a prescribed witness in a specified proceeding to the prosecutor and defendant in the proceeding. - (5) The judge in a specified proceeding may make such orders as the judge considers necessary or appropriate regarding the distribution and security of all or part of an assessment report. - (6) An order made under subsection (5) is not subject to review or appeal. - (7) Despite subsection (2), a judge may make an order under subsection (1) at a later stage of the specified proceeding if the judge is satisfied it is in the interests of justice to do so.
+- (i) who is to give evidence in respect of the specified offence; and - (ii) who has been identified by the judge, or any lawyer appearing in the specified proceeding, as a person who may have a communication need. - (2) An order under subsection (1) is to be made by the judge as early as practicable before the witness may be required to give evidence. - (3) A judge is not to make an order under subsection (1) if the judge is satisfied that - (a) it is unnecessary or inappropriate to make the order; or - (b) - (c) the making of the order would be contrary to the interests of justice. - (4) Subject to subsection (5), the judge is to provide a copy of an assessment report provided in respect of a prescribed witness in a specified proceeding to the prosecutor and defendant in the proceeding. - (5) The judge in a specified proceeding may make such orders as the judge considers necessary or appropriate regarding - - (a) the provision of materials relevant to the preparation of an assessment report; and s.
+7J Part 2A - Intermediary Scheme (b) the distribution and security of all or part of an assessment report.
+(6) An order made under subsection (5) is not subject to review or appeal.
+(7) Despite subsection (2), a judge may make an order under subsection (1) at a later stage of the specified proceeding if the judge is satisfied it is in the interests of justice to do so.
 7J.
-Use of witness intermediary

-- (1) A judge is to make an order that a witness intermediary be used in respect of a witness in a specified proceeding if, having considered an assessment report provided in respect of that witness, the judge is satisfied that the use of a witness intermediary in respect of the witness will assist the proceeding. - (2) If a judge makes an order under subsection (1), a witness intermediary is to be present when the witness gives evidence in the specified proceeding.
+Use o of witness intermediary (1) A judge is to make an order that a witness intermediary be used in respect of a witness in a specified proceeding if, having considered an assessment report provided in respect of that witness, the judge is satisfied that the use of a witness intermediary in respect of the witness will assist the proceeding.
+(1A) A judge may, at any time, make an order that a witness intermediary be used in respect of a witness in a specified proceeding if $-$ (a) that witness is a witness referred to in section 7I(1)(a), (b), (c) or (d); and